Rusal: Company consolidation and expansion projects

 In November 2007, Rusal signed a cooperation agreement with Samruk-Energo, a subsidiary of Samruk-Kazyna, on the creation of a 50/50 joint venture to operate the Bogatyr Komir LLP, the largest coal mining company in Kazakhstan.

 Because of a string of mergers and acquisitions, particularly that of Norilsk Nickel, UC Rusal had a high level of debt, which was exacerbated by the 2008 financial crisis.
 To be able to retain its stake in Norilsk Nickel, and to avoid having to float the stake to foreign lenders, UC Rusal received a $4.5 billion loan from Russian state bank Vnesheconombank to repay debts to foreign creditors.
 As part of its debt consolidation efforts in 2009, UC Rusal reduced the costs of its operations by 25%.
 In December 2009, a final agreement between the company and 72 Russian and international lenders to refinance $17 billion of debt was reached.

 In January 2009, Oleg Deripaska was appointed CEO of Rusal, replacing Alexander Bulygin, who had held the position for three years.

 In January 2010, UC RUSAL was listed on the Hong Kong Stock Exchange with its IPO price of HK$10.8 per share and capital raising of US$2.2 billion.
 The IPO attracted investors such as Nathaniel Rothschild, Robert Kuok, Paulson & Co, John Paulson and Vnesheconombank.
-Rusal also trades global depository receipts on the NYSE Euronext in Paris.
+Rusal also traded global depository receipts on the NYSE Euronext in Paris until voluntarily delisted on 7 May 2018.
+The Moscow Stock Exchange admitted Rusal common stock on 23 March 2015.

 August 2011 saw Rusal reach an agreement with Sberbank to extend the maturity of debts until 2016, thereby cancelling VEB's loan used to repay debts to lenders.

 In October 2011, UC Rusal announced that it had completed the refinancing of all outstanding debt payments worth $11.4 billion.
 As a result, the company was freed from all investment and dividend payment restrictions, and announced new investments into the modernisation of old smelters and construction of new smelters in Siberia.